Distributed Estimation and Inference for Semi-parametric Binary Response Models: Data heterogeneity

-\subsection{Data Heterogeneity}
+\section{Data heterogeneity}

-Until now, we assumed homogeneity among the data stored on different machines, which means the distribution of $\left(x_i, \bz_i, \epsilon_i\right)$ are the same for all $i$.
+Until now, we assumed homogeneity across the data stored on different machines, which means the distribution of $ (x_{i}, \bm{z}_{i}, \epsilon _{i} )$ are the same for all $i$.
 It is of practical interest to consider the heterogeneous setting, since data on different machines may not be identically distributed.
 Therefore, we establish the theoretical results in the presence of heterogeneity in this section.
+We first consider a covariate shift setting in Section~\ref{sec:hetero}, where we assume the marginal distributions of the covariates $X$, $\bm{Z}$ are different among the machines, but the regression coefficients $\bm{\beta }^{*}$ remain unchanged.
+In Section~\ref{sec:4.2}, we further extend \texttt{(mSMSE)} to a coefficient shift setting that allows $\bm{\beta }^{*}$ to be different across different machines.